wendell-kenneddy/dev-finances/README.md

 ## 📕 About

-Ropsci is a Rock, Paper, Scissors game app.
+Devfinances is a transactions management about.

 ---